fals/fals.github.io/_posts/2021-02-06-end-points.md

 ## 📦 Endpoints and Component Base Design

-The idea of organizing your API using endpoints got forgotten and lost with the deprecation of [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture), but in the end it is basically the utilization of the design patters below:
+The idea of organizing your API using endpoints got forgotten and lost with the deprecation of [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture), but in the end it is basically the utilization of the principles below:

 * SoC - Separation of Concerns, an endpoint is the extension of the Use Case, it exposes a specific capability, requires certain contracts, the contracts should follow the endpoint, all together represents small module in that service.